ETS-Android1/chatthread-android/docs/Messages.md

 By default this will override two methods.

 * `createView` -- Use this method to create a View for this Message type.
 Do not populate the View here, as this View will be re-used for all Messages of the same Message Type.
 * `bindView` -- This method will be used to populate a View created using createView.

+The `MessageParameters` objects stores information from your `MessageThread` object.
+Using this object you can access things such as `parameters.getAvatarShape()` or `parameters.getMessageFontSize()` which you can use to maintain fluidity between your view types and others used within the Message Thread.

 ```java
 public class CustomMessage extends Message {